pmp438/Diabetes-Prediction/README.md

 - A user has to put details like Number of Pregnancies, Insulin Level, Age, BMI etc .
 - Once it get all the fields information , the prediction is displyed on a new page .

 ### Technologies Used
--Python
+- Python
--Flask
+- Flask
--Numpy
+- Numpy
--Pandas
+- Pandas
--Sk-Learn
+- scikit-learn
--HTML
+- HTML

 ### Installation
 - Clone this repository and unzip it.